CompengSE/TAXI-FARE_U18CO1015/README.md

-Here’s a sample **README.md** for your Taxi Fare Prediction Model project:

----

 # Taxi Fare Prediction Model

 This repository contains a machine learning-based solution for predicting taxi fares.
 The project leverages Ridge Regression and Random Forest Regression algorithms to estimate fares based on input features such as pickup and drop-off locations and passenger count.
 The project is designed to improve transportation efficiency and enhance user experience in urban areas.